Examining Deployment and Refinement of the VIOLA-AI Intracranial Hemorrhage Model Using an Interactive NeoMedSys Platform: Discussion

 It is important to discuss the current findings and NeoMedSys platform in the context of some limitations.
 First, although information material was provided and there was buy-in by the staff members working in the diagnostic imaging sites, there were communication gaps.
 This resulted in many head CT scans being performed but not pushed to NeoMedSys, however this was pushed at a later date so all images were analyzed VIOLA-AI.
 The decision to include a human-in-the-loop to push cases to NeoMedSys was a deliberate choice as it ensured that the local sample would be an appropriate choice for the local cohort, thereby avoiding incorrect imaging series or patient populations.
 Second, the 3-month pragmatic study duration was chosen as the reasonable duration to capture many cases but not overwhelm the staff that volunteered to push cases to NeoMedSys.
 It is intriguing to consider alternative trial designs, which would be the topic of future work, such as longer in duration or including an element of randomization (i.e. week on / week off).
+Finally, another limitation of this study is its single-country setting, which may increase the risk of overfitting to local data characteristics.
+Future work will extend the NeoMedSys platform to support multi-site deployments and external validation, thereby enabling a more rigorous assessment of generalizability across diverse clinical settings and patient populations.
+The platform’s capacity to capture imaging protocol metadata, such as scanner type and calibration versions, will further facilitate analysis of performance variability.